Aurob/data-dump/General/Serendipity/Notes/Novelty Engine.md

-Ultimately what I'm aiming to build is a content aggregate.
+iming to build is a content aggregate.

 When I phrase it like that, it doesn't sound so interesting, but really it is what I need to build if I want to explore a project around serendipity.